jachris/cook/docs/_posts/2017-10-08-introduction-to-cook.md

 ## Advanced Examples

-Putting a source files belonging to a certain module or library in their own shared folder is a common pattern.
+Putting source files belonging to a certain module or library in their own shared folder is a common pattern.
 This structure is nicely represented using glob patterns, such as: